h3xduck/Alba/README.md

 - [ ] *7.
 Security and pentesting phase.

 \* : The reason to leave this important phase for the end is that I still do not have the skills needed for this task.
 Until this is 'completed', no ports will be ever opened, the server will be kept LAN-only.

+## About the app
+The ALBA app is a material design Android app which has been developed following the MVC-repository design pattern.
+It uses Room for database management and  TCP sockets for server communication.

 ## Disclaimer
 This is a personal side-project and by no means it is supposed to come with any warranty, it is offered AS-IS and I am not responsible of any harm derived from its use.